The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 In order to discuss CIS, it is important to define the terms.

 Only contractors are required to withhold tax on payments to sub-contractors, so who is classed as a contractor?

-Contractors also include businesses whose trade does not normally involve building or construction, but whose annual expenditure on ‘construction operations’ (averaged over three years) exceeds £1m (which will catch big businesses such as banks, supermarkets or retailers).
+A contractor also includes businesses whose trades do not normally involve building or construction, but whose annual expenditure on ‘construction operations’ (averaged over three years) exceeds £1 million (which will catch big businesses such as banks, supermarkets or retailers).
 ‘Construction operations’ are defined in FA 2004, s 74.

-Home-owners who engage the services of sub-contractors to undertake building work on their own home are not regarded as a contractor for the purposes of the scheme.
-This means that the payments made to the sub-contractor for carrying out the work may be made
+Homeowners who engage the services of sub-contractors to undertake building work on their own home are not regarded as a contractor for the purposes of the scheme.
+This means that the payments made to the sub-contractor for carrying out the work may be made gross.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.